Michelle Parker, VMD

 Outside of work Dr. Robinson enjoys painting, sewing and various sport activities.
 She shares her home with several family members including her dog Cody, Hugo the cat, her Dutch bunny Louis Gray, two Budgies Nike and Rio, and a three legged dwarf hamster named Hamey.

-Kathy is our Reception and Human Resources Manager.
+Kathy is our Hospital Manager.
 She has been with the practice since it opened in January 2014.
 Kathy has over 35 years of customer service experience.
 In 2008, she entered the veterinary field and knew she found her true calling.
 This position allowed her to combine her passion for animals and her desire to provide the very best in customer service.

 Veterinary Technician Manager: Maureen Stavropolous